pat-erl/1dv608-programming-project/documentation/Use Cases.md

 * Starts when the user clicks on an exercise in the collection of created exercises.
 * System asks for a result-text and a date.
-* User provides the necessary input.
+* User provides a result-text and a date.
 * System saves the result and presents the current exercise with all logged results.

 **Alternate scenarios**